The Affective Empathy, Cognitive Empathy,

 The Affective - Cognitive Model sees the world in a Dualist mindset, i.e. feeing versus reason, head versus heart, instinct versus intellect.

 Carl Rogers didn't define empathy in feeling versus reason terms.
-When he Actively Listened to his clients he listened to them as a whole person.
+When Rogers Actively Listened to his clients, he listened to them as a whole person.
 He did mention listening for and reflecting feelings.
 Rogers, emphasized the importance of reflecting feelings as a key component of empathic or active listening.
 He believed that accurately reflecting a person’s feelings was essential to creating the kind of environment in which personal growth and healing could occur.
 He said.
 “When the therapist is able to listen to the client’s feelings and accurately reflect them, the client begins to listen to himself more accurately and with greater acceptance.” — Carl Rogers.

 In the The Wholistic Empathy Model and Empathy Circle this is the basic empathy, of the Active Listener listening directly and with deep presence to the Speaker as a whole person.
 Your not dividing them into Cognitive or affective parts.